-As of December 31, 2022, we employed a total of 491 associates.
+As of December 31, 2023, we employed a total of 435 associates.
 None of our associates are represented by a collective bargaining unit.
-The majority of our associates work remotely.
+Most of our associates work remotely.
 We attract a passionate team of associates who care deeply about making a difference in advancing "Human Understanding" in healthcare.
 We consider our relationships with our associates to be good.